 - Census Day is April 1, 2020.

-- Households will begin receiving survey questionnaires in March 2020.
+- Households will begin receiving survey questionnaires via USPS March 12-20, 2020.

 - For the first time, responses can be submitted online (using the unique code on your invitation letter).

 - College students who are away at school should be counted on-campus; students who live at home, should be counted at your residence.

 In mid-March (2020), homes across the country began receiving invitations to complete the 2020 Census.
 Once the invitation arrives, you should respond for your home in one of three ways: online, by phone, or by mail.

 March 12 - 20: Households began receiving official Census Bureau mail with detailed information on how to respond to the 2020 Census online, by phone, or by mail.

 March 30 - April 1: The Census Bureau will count people who are experiencing homelessness over these three days.
 As part of this process, the Census Bureau counts people in shelters, at soup kitchens and mobile food vans, on the streets, and at non-sheltered, outdoor locations such as tent encampments.

 April 1: Census Day is observed nationwide.
 When you respond to the census, you’ll tell the Census Bureau where you live as of April 1, 2020.